api3dao/old-api3-docs/docs/airnode/v0.3/reference/deployment-files/README.md

   Airnode deployments will use.

-- [aws.env](./aws-env.md) is the file that holds credentials if the Airnode is deployed to a cloud provider like AWS.
+- [aws.env](./aws-env.md) is the file that holds credentials if the Airnode is deployed to AWS cloud provider.
 It is required by the Docker [deployer image](../../grp-providers/docker/deployer-image.md).

 Airnode deployments utilizes secrets such as security scheme values (i.e., API